A bit more about me

 I am originally from Germany (hence the unusual spelling of my first name), but I have lived in England since 1992.
 My husband John and I are based in Petersfield in East Hampshire.

 I believe that we are called to be good stewards of all the earth’s resources, whether natural or man-made.
 Figuring out how to translate this into my practice is an ongoing journey.
-It starts with being aware of the impact of my work materials and processes on the environment and the willingness to continue to experiment and do things differently, weighing up the pros and cons of different options.
+It starts with being aware of the impact of my work materials and processes on the environment and the willingness to continue to experiment and to do things differently, weighing up the pros and cons of different options.

 More about my artistic process